0xthem7/Quotes/Quotes.md

 - “Fortune favors the bold.” – Virgil
 - "That which does not kill us makes us stronger." -Friedrich Nietzsche
 - "When the going gets tough, the tough get going." -Joe Kennedy
+- "You must be the change you wish to see in the world." -Mahatma Gandhi